katherinejlu/ece3400/Milestone2.md

 There's a lot of boilerplate code from the FFT libtary.
 The function we implemented was `detectedFrequency`.
 We also added the `if` statements at the end of the `loop` method.

-Here's a video of Evan Kravitz demonstrating the functionality of the circuit and Arduino code:
+Here's a video of Evan demonstrating the functionality of the circuit and Arduino code:

 <video width="460" height="270" controls preload>